Do Go On - 536 - FedEx Flight 705

 Well, I haven't heard the plan yet.

-Okay, well, this is the crux of his plan.
+Well, this is the crux of his plan.

 Basically, evidence of his violent crimes would be lost amongst the devastation of a plane crash.

-Okay, that's bad news for the pastures.
+Okay, that's bad news for the past.

 Rather than shooting them, which would have, if he did that.